semgrep/semgrep/PRIVACY.md

 ### Performance

-Performance data enables understanding of which rules and types of files are slow in the aggregate so r2c can improve the Semgrep program-analysis engine, query optimizer, and debug slow rules; e.g.
+Performance data enable understanding of which rules and types of files are slow in the aggregate so r2c can improve the Semgrep program-analysis engine, query optimizer, and debug slow rules; e.g.

 * Runtime duration
 * Total number of rules